 On June 25, 2020, Lindsay Kretschmer, executive director of Toronto Aboriginal Support Services Council (TASSC), hosted a candid conversation with leaders of four member agencies to learn about the unique needs of the local Indigenous community during the pandemic, ideas on what support the community needs and how their resilience is shining through.
 Watch the webinar.

-Throughout the pandemic, we’ve interviewed several leaders on how they are serving the specific needs of the Indigenous community.
+Throughout the pandemic, we connected with several leaders on how they are serving the specific needs of the Indigenous community.
 Here are some of those stories.

 Community and culture are an important part of pregnancy and birth for many people, but especially for the Indigenous community.
 Hear how Seventh Generations Midwives Toronto, a group of midwives who offer primary reproductive and pregnancy care to families in Toronto with a focus on Indigenous families, is continuing to provide perinatal support.
 Read more